 10. And FINALLY, your final coat of black spray paint.
 I told you LOL — repetitive, but easy!!!

-Now!
-I’m off to re-do every vase/decorative pot we own, lol!
+NOW… I’m off to age every vase we own!